6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • Identify the number of those negatively impacted – cases and simulations again can help them have “experience” with identifying this prior to need to identify it in their actual role.

-If managers make ethics training a part of the organizational practices, it may not dictate that employees will be ethical but it can equip them with skills that aid in their ethical decision-making.
-Nevertheless, it is not always feasible or even possible for managers to do these trainings.
+Incorporating ethics training into organizational practices won’t guarantee employees will act ethically, but it can equip them with the skills to do so.
 Thus, it is important for us to understand the impact of the Issue Factors on ethical decision-making, regardless of what managers can do.
 To this end, in the sections below, each factor is defined and its impact on ethical decision-making described.

 An Important Consideration in Knowing How to Analyze a Choice Using the Issue Factors